 High-quality instructional materials are an essential component in supporting each child in Ohio.
 INFOhio is dedicated to ensuring access to vetted, standards-aligned materials that promote and celebrate equity, accelerate learning, and support a quality curriculum.
 INFOhio relies on community partnerships with agencies around the state who provide training and outreach to schools and families on the quality resources and web tools available at no cost.
-As part of RemotEDx, a state-level initiative with a mix of education-focused partners, INFOhio trains individuals from partnering agencies who are responsible for providing professional learning, instructional, or curricular services and support to member schools and districts.
 To highlight the work of these professionals supporting the integration of high-quality instructional materials and research-based strategies, join INFOhio for a one-day, no-cost online conference.
-Sessions will be presented by voices in the field, RemotEDx Certified Trainers, who will share their expertise in supporting Ohio’s educators, students, and families.
+Sessions will be presented by voices in the field, Exchange Certified Trainers, who will share their expertise in supporting Ohio’s educators, students, and families.

 Instructional Materials Matter: Voices from the Field

-This no-cost conference, on August 9, 2022, will begin with a keynote session on high-quality instructional materials from the Ohio Department of Education with additional sessions throughout the day featuring voices from the field on topics such as quality INFOhio resources, web tools, and professional development from the RemotEDx Certified Trainers.
+This no-cost conference, on August 9, 2022, will begin with a keynote session on high-quality instructional materials from the Ohio Department of Education with additional sessions throughout the day featuring voices from the field on topics such as quality INFOhio resources, web tools, and professional development from the Exchange Certified Trainers.
 All webinars during this one-day conference will be recorded and links will be posted.
-Participants can earn a certificate after completing a quiz for each session attended, with up to five contact hours possible.
+Participants can earn a certificate after completing a quiz for each session attended.

 Keynote: Ohio Department of Education and INFOhio